skeetio/learngraphql-lessons/1-basics/8-defining-mutations.md

 ![](https://cldup.com/MnoG2RvAja.png)

 This Sandbox has a schema which looks similar to what we used in first few lessons.
-But, it's a cut down version which we've built in the previous lesson.
+But, it's a cut down version.
+(It's very similar to what we've built in the previous lesson).

 You can look at it by inspecting the `src/schema.js` in the cloned repo.
 That's the place where, we also going to write mutation related code.